 The Diagnosis Related Groups (DRGs) are a patient classification scheme which provides a means of relating the type of patients a hospital treats (i.e., its case mix) to the costs incurred by the hospital.
-There are currently three major versions of the DRG in use: basic DRGs, All Patient DRGs, and All Patient Refined DRGs.
+There are currently three major versions of the DRG in use: basic DRGs, All Patient DRGs (AP-DRGs), and All Patient Refined DRGs (APR DRGs).
 The basic DRGs are used by the Centers for Medicare and Medicaid Services (CMS) for hospital payment for Medicare beneficiaries.
-The All Patient DRGs (AP-DRGs) are an expansion of the basic DRGs to be more representative of non-Medicare populations such as pediatric patients.
-The All Patient Refined DRGs.
-Since the APR-DRGs include both the CMS DRGs and the AP-DRGs, the development of all three versions of the DRGs will be reviewed.
+The AP-DRGs are an expansion of the basic DRGs to be more representative of non-Medicare populations such as pediatric patients.
+The APR DRGs incorporate severity of illness subclasses into the AP-DRGs.
+Since the APR DRGs include both the CMS DRGs and the AP-DRGs, the development of all three versions of the DRGs will be reviewed.